hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Bel l.
 The greatest generals often retrograde,
 >
-> To gain new strength 'gainst those whom they invade;
+> To gain new strength against those whom they invade;
 >
 > And then return with renovated powers,
 >
-> Refresh'd like sun-burnt earth from falling showers.
+> Refreshed like sun-burnt earth from falling showers.
 >
 > Therefore relate it now — you know, my love,
 >